JustinClarkHydrologist/AHS-Intro-to-Modeling-Course/MODFLOW_Overview.md

 MODFLOW: Overview & File Structure

-MODFLOW simulates groundwater flow by solving finite-difference or finite-volume equations on a series of 3D model blocks.
+MODFLOW simulates groundwater flow by solving finite-difference or finite-volume equations in a series of 3D model blocks.
 There have been many releases of MODFLOW.
 Selecting a version of MODFLOW is important.
 These are the Versions of MODFLOW that the class will cover:
 MODFLOW-USG